ben-heil/ben-heil.github.io/drafts/mustdo.md

 How to set your random seeds depends on the program.
 Often standalone programs will have an option to set their seed via a command line argument.
-In Python, you can set your random seeds with the code below, though be aware that many libraries like numpy will require their own seeds to be set.
+In Python, you can set your random seeds with the code below, though be aware that many libraries like NumPy will require their own seeds to be set.

 ```python
 import random